DOI10.47051/DLVU2368

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..1417 Loxopholis parietalis is included in this category because it is a common and widely distributed species believed to have large and stable populations facing no major immediate extinction threats.15 Additionally, L. parietalis is found in dozens of national parks and reserves and occurs over areas that have not been heavily affected by deforestation.
 Based on maps of Ecuador’s vegetation cover published in 2012,18 the majority (~89%) of the species’ potential distribution in this country still holds large continuous forest habitat, and ~23% of this area is inside national parks.

-Distribution: Loxopholis parietalis is native to the Amazon basin of Colombia, Ecuador, and Peru.2 The species also occurs in the Andean piedmont of western Venezuela.19 In Ecuador, L. parietalis has been recorded at elevations between 174 m and 982 m (Fig. 2).
+Distribution: Loxopholis parietalis is native to the Amazon basin of Colombia, Ecuador (Fig. 2), and Perú.2 The species also occurs along the Andean foothills of western Venezuela.19

 Distribution of Loxopholis parietalis in Ecuador